 One clear sign of a potential hazard is a tree that leans more than it did before.
 Leaning trees can be indicative of compromised root systems or structural issues that weaken the tree's stability.
 In a storm, these trees are more likely to topple, posing a risk to your property and safety.

 Proactive Measure: Regularly assess the vertical alignment of your trees.
-If you notice a significant lean, consult with a professional arborist to evaluate the tree's stability.
+If you notice a significant lean, consult with a professional arborist or tree service company to evaluate the tree's stability.

 Cracks and Cavities